Recognizing opportunities for strategic partnership

 How to set up a performance marketing programmer

 There are three main elements to the set-up of a performance marketing programmer: the commercial structure, the technical implementation and the marketing collateral.
 The elements are interlinked yet each play different roles in the running of a performance marketing programmer.
 In this section we’ll look at each one individually and then put them together to show the final implementation.
+More on this topic can be found at isaimini blog.

 Setting goals and KPIs